andrealommen/PHY309/assignments/hw8.md

 ---

 Reading:
-Griffiths, Chapter 6, Sections 1-3
+Former reading assignment: Griffiths, Chapter 6, Sections 1-3 New improved reading assignment: Page 279-282, paying particular example to example 6.2.
+Read 284- 287, but skip example 6.3.

 You may work together and get help from other students.
 Your solutions must be written in your own words, without looking at someone else's solutions while you write them.